 For families avoiding cow’s milk, finding the best milk alternative for toddlers, that is nutritionally suitable (and tasty!), can be difficult.
 Read on to learn about important nutrients in cow milk, why some toddlers may not consume cow’s milk, and what to consider when looking for the best cow’s milk alternative for your little one.

-Ashley Weber, ND
+Written By Ashley Weber, ND

 While cow’s milk may provide important nutrients for toddlers, it may not be right for everyone.
 Some children may have symptoms associated with cow’s milk consumption such as tummy troubles, eczema, or chronic congestion.
 Other families avoid cow’s milk as a matter of personal preference.
 For toddlers not consuming cow’s milk, it’s important for parents to find a cow’s milk alternative that is nutritionally suitable to support their rapid growth and development.

 The little bodies of toddlers are rapidly growing.
 So, it’s important that they consume whole foods that can deliver the nutrients critical to this development.
-While all nutrients play a role in optimal health, picky eating toddlers may miss out on adequate daily intakes of iron, omega 3 fatty acids, vitamin D, and protein.
+While all nutrients play a role in optimal health, picky eating toddlers may miss out on adequate daily intakes of iron, omega-3 fatty acids, vitamin D, and protein.

-*Not suitable for children with cow milk protein allergy.
+*Not suitable for cow milk protein allergy